-David Mishook is an associate in F3's Oakland office and co-chair of the firm's Litigation Practice Group.
+David Mishook is a partner in F3's Oakland office.
 An experienced trial and appellate litigator, Mr. Mishook has appeared in state and federal trial and appellate courts throughout the state.
 Mr. Mishook advises school districts, county offices of education and community college administrators statewide across all aspects of general and municipal litigation, including civil rights, complex litigation, employment, personal injury, construction defect, civil harassment and criminal matters.
 Mr. Mishook regularly conducts and defends depositions, facilitates status conferences, and makes court appearances in civil hearings and trials in state and federal courts.

 Mr. Mishook also counsels school districts in special education matters and defends districts in state special education due process hearings and in special education appeals in federal court.
 His counsel has additionally extended to advising clients in threatened and filed class action litigation related to the provision of special education services, including aiding in successful settlements avoiding costly litigation.

 For over six years, Mr. Mishook served as an indigent criminal appellate panel attorney for the Sixth District Appellate Project, the First District Appellate Project and the California Appellate Project-Los Angeles.
 Through his work with the projects, he appeared in appellate matters throughout the state in both the Courts of Appeal and the California Supreme Court.
 Prior to joining the firm, Mr. Mishook practiced general litigation at a Marin County law firm, specializing in municipal litigation and criminal defense.
 Following law school, Mr. Mishook worked as an attorney fellow at the San Francisco Public Defender's Office where he was responsible for arraignments and preliminary hearings, as well as arguing evidentiary matters.